mstksg/inCode/copy/entries/huffman-2.md

 #### Success!

 There are a few ways to deal with this.
-The most "immediate" way would be to realize that `decodeAll` is partial, and will actually never terminate if the given tree is a singleton tree.
+The most "immediate" way would be to realize that `decodeAll` is partial (that is, it does not terminate/is undefined on some of its inputs), and will actually never terminate if the given tree is a singleton tree.
 We can write a "safe" `decodeAll`:

 ~~~haskell
 !!!huffman/PreTree.hs "decodeAll' ::" huffman-encoding
 ~~~

+In doing this, we don't exactly "fix" the problem...we only defer responsibility.
+Now, whoever uses `decodeAll'` (like our eventual encoding interface) is *forced to handle the error* (by handing the `Nothing` case).
+In this way, *the type system enforces safety*.
+Had we always used the unsafe `decodeAll`, then whoever uses it eventually has to "manually remember" to handle the unterminating case, by carefuly reading documentation or something.
+In this case, the type system is a big, explicit reminder saying "hey, deal with the unterminating case."

-And also a "safe" `testTree`, taking advantage of the Monad instance for Maybe.
+We'll also a "safe" `testTree`, taking advantage of the Monad instance for Maybe.
+(See the [MonadPlus][mc] article from earlier, if you are unfamiliar)

 ~~~haskell
 !!!huffman/Huffman.hs "testTree' ::" huffman-encoding